mariebissell/mariebissell.github.io/_pages/about.md

 <br><br><br>

 <strong>Recent refereed publications</strong><br>

-Bissell, M., Álvarez-Retamales, J., Champagne, M., Hatcher, J., Omar, S., & Wolfram, W. (Accepted, to appear).
-Linguistic literacy and advocacy in action: Case studies in community engagement.
-In A.H.
-Charity Hudley & C. Mallinson, <em>Oxford Collection on Inclusion in Linguistics</em>.
-Oxford University Press.
+Shport, I., Bissell, M., Berkson, K., & Carmichael, K. (2023).
+Regional and individual variation in acoustic targets of /ai/ and /au/ in American English. <em>Proceedings of the International Conference of the 20th International Congress of Phonetic Sciences</em>.
 <br><br>
 Bissell, M. (2023).
 Placing /aw/ retraction in the retreat from the Southern Vowel Shift in Raleigh, North Carolina. <em>Journal of English Linguistics, 55</em>(1): 66-83.
 DOI: https://doi.org/10.1177/00754242221144474.
 <br><br>